 - Joann Eichenlaub, Chair, Penn College of Technology's Madigan Library

 - Ed Wolf, Star Library Tech Team lead, Peters Township Public Library

 - Jackie Laick, Star Library Tech Team, Washington & Jefferson College

 - Alice Pakhtigian, Star Library Tech Team, Harcum College

 - Claire Williams, Star Library Tech Team/PaLA Website Committee, Huntingdon County Library

 - Sarah Fetzer, Star Library Tech Team, Free Library of Northampton Township

 - June Houghtaling, North Central Library District

-For more information about PA Forward, including how to become more involved in the Star Library Program or become a volunteer member, send an email to email@example.com or call 717-766-7663.
+For more information about PA Forward, including how to become more involved in the Star Library Program or become a volunteer leader, send an email to email@example.com or call 717-766-7663.

 This project is made possible, in part, by Library Services and Technology Act (LSTA) funds from the U.S. Institute of Museum and Library Services (IMLS) as administered by the Pennsylvania Department of Education through the Office of Commonwealth Libraries, and the Commonwealth of Pennsylvania, Tom Wolf, Governor.